One Woman’s Fight To Keep Public Lands Public

 And He gave it to us.

-Created from the dust of the earth, and then placed as the head of it all.
+We were created from the dust of the earth and then placed as the head of it all.

-It is clear that from the beginning, before government, money or self-interest, this land was given to man to use, care for, manage and provide from.
+From the beginning, before government, money, or self-interest, this land was given to man to use, care for, manage and provide from.

 We are not fighting for a new idea, or even an idea of recent centuries.